-This page lists the exciting possibilities for projects which have been put forward.
-They indicate projects which have not yet been started.
-I you wish to become involved in any of these, in any capacity either to particiapate or to lead, then speak to the current Chair or any committee member or use the Contact Us form on this site.
+We welcome new and exciting possibilities for projects that members have put forward.
+The projects below have not yet been started.
+If you wish to become involved in any of these, in any capacity either to participate or to lead, then speak to the current Chair, any committee member or use the Contact Us form on this site.

 Produce a record of all grade 1 and grade 2 listed buildings, monuments and artefacts.

 Photograph village street scenes and compare with a historical view of the same scene – ‘Then and Now.’
 These could be featured on the website.